Ashes in Fireworks & Funeral Fireworks

 You should budget for around £200-£300 for a barrage or a set of large rockets with the ashes incorporated into them.
 If you do not have a fireworks specialist locally then you will most likely have to pay additional carriage charges as fireworks need to be sent on a specialist courier (don’t blame the retailer for this charge, most actually subsidise the actual costs).

-We strongly advise against buying consumer fireworks and attempting to add the ashes yourself.
+I strongly advise against buying consumer fireworks and attempting to add the ashes yourself.
 Rockets in particular can become unstable in flight if extra weight is added.
 It’s not worth the risk; find and pay for a specialist.

 Professional displays and ashes scattering

 With a professional service, a fireworks crew will design, set up and fire for you.
 However due to the more powerful nature of pro fireworks, this is usually only suitable for bigger venues where there is sufficient space to fire.
 It is also only suitable for bigger budgets, with starting prices usually from £500+ for pro displays.
 That’s excluding any incorporation of ashes into specific fireworks which would be charged as an extra.
 A more realistic budget taking all of this into account is from around £1000 for a good quality display.